GrubHub is not a food delivery company, says COO

 Chia spoke about the value of GrubHub as a marketing and discovery tool for restaurants, noting how GrubHub enables diners to discover restaurants they wouldn’t otherwise know about.

-GrubHub began offering delivery as a service to restaurants in 2014, ten years after it first launched.
-At that time restaurants were required to use their own staff to do deliveries.
-Restaurants are also able to offer pick-up services through GrubHub.
-In 2015, GrubHub began offering delivery as a service to restaurants.
+GrubHub began testing food delivery in 2014, ten years after it first launched.
+In 2015, GrubHub officially started offering delivery as a service to restaurants that don’t have their own delivery services.

-GrubHub acquired Seamless in 2013 and Eat24 just last month — two companies that also facilitate on-demand delivery.
+GrubHub merged with Seamless in 2013 and announced its intent to buy Eat24 just last month — two companies that also offer on-demand delivery.
 Still, Chia said the company is focused on the marketplace aspect of the business and is “not proactively trying to grow” the delivery portion of the business.

 He went on to talk about GrubHub’s business in California, and how GrubHub only facilitates delivery in five of the 200+ markets in which its active.
 He said the delivery portion makes up a minority of GrubHub’s overall business.